bseltz-cohesity/scripts/remoteAdapter/epic_azure_freeze_thaw/README.md

 * Disk Size (in GB)
 * Disk SKU (valid options are PremiumV2_LRS, Premium_LRS, Premium_ZRS, StandardSSD_LRS, StandardSSD_ZRS, Standard_LRS, UltraSSD_LRS)

-## SSH - Review the Partition Layout of the Epic Iris VM
+## Review the Partition Layout of the Epic Iris VM

 Run the following command to review the data disk partitions.
 We will need this information later.